skuethe/MMM-Spotify/README.md

 ### 4. Get auth

 In RPI Desktop, log in in a Terminal (you can use VNC).

-If you are running inside Docker (or any other environment without UI), be sure to configure a custom [Custom callback](#custom-callback) fist.
+If you are running inside Docker (or any other environment without UI), be sure to configure a [Custom callback](#custom-callback) fist.
-The `first_auth.js` script will then not try to open any browser, but output you an URL, which you need to open in your client workstation.
+The `first_auth.js` script will then not open your default browser, but output an URL, which you need to open in your workstation on the same network.

 ```sh
 cd ~/MagicMirror/modules/MMM-Spotify